gustavozeferino-zz/NetworkApp/README.md

   * Upload your own dataset

 * Centrality tab
   * Add second tab with centrality table and plot
+  * Download centrality table and plot

 Features that will be implemented: